drshahizan/special-topic-data-engineering/project/proposal/Noctua/proposal_Noctua.md

 ## System Architecture:
 - Provide a detailed overview of the proposed system architecture including the tools and technologies that will be used to develop and deploy the system

+Components of the system:
+  1. `Data collection:` Collect data using web scraping techniques to extract reviews from Google's API or manually extract data by browsing Google reviews of cafes in Johor.
+Then, stored the structured or unstructured data in a NoSQL database which is MongoDB.
+  2. `Data storage:` The collected data may be an unstructured data and the storage should capable on handling a high volume of data.
+This also will allow a fast retrieval of data.
+Tools that will be used here is a NoSQL database which is MongoDB.
+  3. ................

 - Explain how the data will be stored, managed, and analyzed using MongoDB, as well as the hardware and software requirements needed to support the system.
 - Discuss the tools and frameworks that will be used for data visualization and analysis.
 - Provide a flowchart or block diagram of the system architecture.